Updated on 24th April 2019

 If you have a complaint relating to privacy

-If you believe we may have compromised your privacy or breached the Privacy Act 1988 (Cth) or its privacy principles, you can call Toyota Insurance on 137 200, or email or write to us.
-Our contact details are provided on the next page.
+If you believe we may have compromised your privacy or breached the Privacy Act 1988 (Cth) or its privacy principles, you can call Toyota Insurance on 137 200, or email or write to us on the contact details provided on this page.

-If you disagree with our decision, you may refer your complaint to the Office of the Australian Information Commissioner by visiting oaic.gov.au, calling 1300 363 992 or emailing email@example.com.
+If you disagree with our determination, you can contact us to discuss your concerns or you may choose to refer your complaint to the Office of the Australian Information Commissioner by visiting oaic.gov.au

 For information regarding your policy or to make a claim:

 1300 658 027

 Melbourne VIC 3004